usegalaxy-eu/website/_events/2020-01-20-GalaxyWS_scrna_FR.md

 1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:contact@usegalaxy.eu) immediately.
 We have a long waiting list and can give your place to others, even on short notice.
 2. Please register to our [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
-Participants from the
-   MPI Freiburg, please note that the European Galaxy server is different from the MPI Galaxy server.
-You will need to have an account on [https://usegalaxy.eu](https://usegalaxy.eu]) as well.
 3. You can bring your *own notebook* or desktop computers will be available.
 Eduroam is available, ask your institute for how to login.
 4. The workshop is free of charge.
 No stipends for travel or accommodation are available.